-- Formalize a local historic district(s). - Begin work on identifying historic districts, landmarks, trails, buildings in the County for local designation.
+- Formalize a local historic district(s) and begin work on identifying historic districts, landmarks, trails, buildings in the County for local designation.
 Prioritize the list and apply for state and/or federal grants for studies. - Continue and expand the Board's education and outreach program. - The HPAB has prioritized the top Fuller Lodge interpretive ideas as follows: - a.
-County designate a Building Steward/Manager.
+Encourage the County to designate a Building Steward/Manager.
 The HPAB previously endorsed this item as a very important component of keeping Fuller Lodge safe, secure, in good repair, and running smoothly. - b.
 Revise/add interpretive wayside signage. - c.
-Photo memories station residents can upload photos, stories, materials. - d.
+Set up a photo memories station residents can upload photos, stories, materials. - d.
 Furnish a hotel room display a hotel room from The Lodge (a hotel and restaurant after World War II, closed in 1966). - e.
 Immersive audio-visual experience (AR [available], holograms [if available in practice]) in Pajarito Room. - f.
-County assessment of all areas. - g.
+Assess all county areas. - g.
 Map out storage area between the Pajarito and Green Rooms. - h.
 Establish notification procedure for Fuller Lodge users of storage area setup. - i.
 Clean rooms and move items out that are not needed. - j.
 Present available options for interpretive exploration (to whom?) - k.
 Prepare materials for Fuller Lodge guided or self-guided tours (laminated gallery guides for borrow, printed tour booklet/brochure, available as App.)

-It is the Board's intention to apply for grants to fund eligible projects.
+It is the Board's intention to apply for grants to fund eligible projects. - Seek grants for development of a Historic Structures Report for the WAC Dormitory; begin the process for Historic designation.
+Gather community input on and brainstorm ideas for uses of the WAC Dormitory. - Coordinate the dedication of the John F. Kennedy Memorial Wall with the Los Alamos Public Schools.